 Disclosure: Please note that some of the links in this post are affiliate links and if you go through them to make a purchase I will earn a commission (such as from Amazon).
 Keep in mind that I link these companies and their products because of their quality, and not because of the commission I receive from your purchases.
 I would never recommend something I wouldn’t use myself. 🙂

 I’m going to be showing a simple one-layer mat, but you can use the same techniques to create a multi-layer mat which can be very beautiful and look very expensive and professional.
 Never again will you have to spend hundreds of dollars getting something framed – you can do it yourself, and you can make it exactly how you want it.
 Learning how to use a mat cutter properly isn’t difficult, but it can save you so much money and time by being able to do it yourself.
 I’m going to show you how to make a simple self-contained matted project so you don’t even need a frame.
 I’ll be demonstrating a small double photo frame, but the same techniques apply to framing cross stitch or anything else.
 Instructions and ideas for framing cross stitch specifically are below the video.
-Here’s a teaser pic of the finished photo frame, and here’s the blog article about how I decorated it.
+Here’s the blog article about how I decorated the finished photo frame.
 In the video I show using just my mat cutter and a separate metal ruler, but if you’re a beginner I’d recommend getting the mat cutter set (it clips onto the special ruler).

-Instructions how to framing cross stitch and embroidery pieces:
+Instructions how to frame cross stitch and embroidery pieces: